programmingboy/HTransE/README.md

-# HRotatE: Hybrid Relational Rotation Embedding for Knowledge Graph
+# HTransE: Hybrid Translation-based Embedding for Knowledge Graphsh
 **Introduction**

-This is the PyTorch implementation of the [HRotatE] model for knowledge graph embedding (KGE).
+This is the PyTorch implementation of the [HTransE] model for knowledge graph embedding (KGE).

 This code is updated version of RotatE code(https://github.com/DeepGraphLearning/KnowledgeGraphEmbedding)